 The Achieving Standards of Excellence Foundation (ASOEF) was founded by the members of Alpha Kappa Alpha Sorority, Incorporated®- Alpha Sigma Omega Chapter in 2002.
 The primary motivation for starting the Achieving Standards of Excellence Foundation was that of having a charitable organization that through a variety of funding channels could offer more programming to encourage and assist individuals in achieving educational excellence.
 The Foundation status also allowed for supporters to receive tax credits for donations they made to the Foundation supportive of the Foundation’s program efforts.

-The Chapter includes over 270 graduate sorority members in the Columbus area.
-Ms. Charlene Free is the Chapter President.
+Alpha Sigma Omega Chapter includes over 270 graduate sorority members in the Columbus area.
 Alpha Kappa Alpha Sorority, Incorporated® is the first Greek Sorority founded by African-American women in 1908 on the campus of Howard University in Washington, DC.
 Today, this national service organization is comprised of over 265,000 college-trained women from around the world.
 For more information, visit the Alpha Kappa Alpha Sorority, Incorporated® national website at www.aka1908.com.

 The Achieving Standards of Excellence Foundation has a name that speaks to its main purpose, that of promoting, recognizing and rewarding the achievement of excellence in academics.
 The Foundation promotes high levels of academic success at the elementary, middle and high school level.
 Specifically the Foundation grants scholarships, recognizes high performing middle school students via our Scholars’ Tea, offers college preparation workshops to high school students and provides students living in high poverty areas of the city with school supplies twice yearly through their schools and/or social service agencies in their communities.